drbean/edit/jeffreykuo/Send_thermal_pad.md

 Mechanical properties

-The mechanical properties of thermal pads were shown in Figure 13.
-The tensile strength of silicone rubber decreased with the addition of *h*-BN particle, from 2.099 MPa of neat silicone rubber to 1.248 MPa with the addition of 100 phr particles.
-This is typical for composites with poor interfacial interaction. ^13^ In high filler loading, an incomplete dispersion of filler occurred and more defects were formed.^18^ Therefore the tensile strength of silicone rubber/*h*-BN composites was decreased.
-However in a composite system, composite with silicone resin showed better tensile strength, as shown in Figure 15 (a).
-In high filler loadings (100 phr), the tensile strength of composite improved to 1.274, 1.290 and 1.312 MPa for the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-The elongation of silicone rubber decreased with the addition of high *h*-BN loadings, from 737% of neat silicone rubber to 22% of silicone rubber with 100 phr *h*-BN particle.
-This behaviour is generally explained as the effect in the lack of matrix/filler adhesion and poor filler distribution in the matrix. ^45^ The hardness property increased with the addition of high *h*-BN filler loadings, from 29 shore A of neat silicone rubber to 75 shore A of silicone rubber with 100 phr *h*-BN particle.
-Addition of silicone resin slightly reduced the hardness of silicone rubber composites.
-In high filler loadings, the hardness property reduces to 69, 71 and 72 shore A for the addition of MQ, Vi-MQT3 and Al-MQT3 resin, respectively.
-Addition of MQ resin resulted in lowest hardness property of silicone rubber composites.
+The mechanical properties of the thermal pads are shown in Figure 13.
+Tensile strength decreased with the addition of
+*h*-BN particles to neat silicone rubber, from 2.099 MPa for the neat state to 1.248 MPa for the 100-phr particle composite.
+This is typical for composites with poor interfacial interaction. ^13^ In high filler loadings, an incomplete dispersion of filler occurs and more defects are formed.^18^ Therefore the tensile strength of the silicone rubber/*h*-BN composites decreased.
+In the composites with silicone resin, better tensile strength was achieved, as shown in Figure 15 (a).
+For high filler loadings (100 phr), the tensile strength of the composite improved to 1.274, 1.290 and 1.312 MPa for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Elongation also decreased with high *h*-BN loadings, from 737% for neat silicone rubber to 22% for the 100-phr particle composite.
+This behaviour is generally explained as the effect of the lack of matrix/filler adhesion and poor filler distribution in the matrix. ^45^ On the other hand, hardness increased with high *h*-BN filler loadings, from 29 shore A for neat silicone rubber to 75 shore A for the rubber/100-phar *h*-BN composite.
+The addition of silicone resin slightly reduced the hardness of the silicone rubber composites.
+For the high filler loadings, hardness fell to 69, 71 and 72 shore A for the three MQ, Vi-MQT3 and Al-MQT3 resins, respectively.
+Addition of the MQ resin resulted in the lowest hardness of the silicone rubber composites.

 ![G:\\Thesis\\Documents\\Thesis Manuscript\\Picture\\Tensile
 comparison.JPG](media\image20.jpeg){width="4.330114829396326in"